What Are the Different Computer Cable Types You Need to Know?

 DVI (Digital Visual Interface)

-The DVI connection became the successor to VGA as technology moved away from analog towards digital.
-Digital displays, like LCD, proved to be higher quality, which soon became the market standard for home pictures.
-DVI connectors come in 3 varieties.
+The DVI connection succeeded VGA in the 2000s as video technology moved from analog to digital.
+Digital displays, like LCD, proved to be higher quality and eventually became the market standard for video devices (at the time).

-- DVI-A can transmit analog signals, allowing it to be backwards compatible with VGA (useful for CRT monitors and LCDs of lower quality).
+- DVI-A can transmit analog signals, allowing it to be backwards compatible with VGA (useful for CRT monitors and older LCD monitors).

 IDE (Integrated Drive Electronics)

-The connectors on an IDE cable have 40 pins; the smaller 2.5” drive variety uses a form-factor version of the IDE that has 44 pins.
+The connectors on an IDE cable have 40 pins; the smaller 2.5-inch drive variety uses a form-factor version of the IDE that has 44 pins.

 SATA (Serial Advanced Technology Attachment)

-Newer hard drives will likely use SATA ports over IDE ports.
+Newer hard drives mainly prefer SATA ports over IDE ports.
 In fact, SATA was designed to succeed IDE, and it has.
 Compared to IDE, SATA provides higher data transfer speeds.
-Your motherboard needs to be compatible with SATA, and nowadays most of them are.
+Your motherboard needs to be compatible with SATA these days; fortunately, most of them are.

 eSATA technology is an extension of, or improvement on, the SATA cable—it makes SATA technology available in an external form.
-In reality, eSATA is not much different from SATA, but it allows connections to devices like external hard drives and optical drives.
-This is useful because eSATA offers speeds much faster than most FireWire and USB alternatives.
+In reality, eSATA isn’t much different than SATA, but it allows connections to devices like external hard drives and external optical drives.
+However, eSATA has fallen out of popularity due to advancements in USB speeds.

-That should cover it.
-The cables in this article comprise approximately 99% of all the cables you’re likely to find lying around in your home.
-If there’s another cable type that isn’t mentioned here, feel free to ask about it in the comments.
-I’ll do my best to answer any questions.
+That should cover it!
+The computer cord types in this article comprise 99% of all cables you’re likely to find lying around in your home.